 How to get help.

-To begin the advocacy process, use the link below to request help online or call (303) 232-1338 to leave a message for your advocate.
+To begin the advocacy process, use the link below to submit an advocacy request or call (303) 232-1338 to leave a message for your advocate.
 Requests are typically addressed within three (3) business days.